Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 From Reactive Utility to Resilient Capability

 Business leaders care about growth, customer confidence, resilience under pressure, and measurable outcomes that support enterprise priorities.
-They want to know that digital services are stable and that relevant risks are understood, visible, and appropriately managed.
+They want to know that digital services are stable and relevant risks are understood, visible, and appropriately managed.

 Why ITSM Frameworks Fall Short